usgs/water-fcpg-tools/README.rst

 Upgrading
 ---------
 Periodically, updates and bug fixes will be made to this library.
-To update your installation run :code:`git pull` from the repository folder on your machine and then run :code:`pip install git+file:<Full Path to the FCPGtools repository>`.
-If you have changed any files in your local copy of the repository, you will need to stash them using git before pulling the updates.
+To update your installation re-run :code:`pip install https://github.com/usgs/water-fcpg-tools`.

 Quick Start
 ===========